sanjeet9271/Modus2-MCP/github/modus-implementation-steps.instructions.md

 3. **Get Complete List of Available Modus Components**
    - Use `get_list_of_all_modus_components` tool
    - Document all available components
-   - Create an inventory of components needed for the project

 4. **Create Detailed Implementation Plan**
    - Map requirements to verified Modus components
+   - Create a detailed plan page by page stating which components will be used
    - Use `get_component_details` tool to fetch the details of component and for each component
      - Available properties
      - Events and event names